git-pull/website/index.md

 My software assists programmers and system administrators automating certain tasks.
 For example, [tmuxp] constructs [tmux] sessions from a JSON or YAML file.

-On that note, I've also written a book about tmux a few years ago, [The Tao of tmux].
+To that end, I've also written a book about tmux a few years ago, [The Tao of tmux].

 Another tool I've created is [cihai], which is built around Unicode's UNIHAN dataset for Chinese, Japanese, and Korean languages.